a-shine/pm-for-startups/deck.md

 - A lot of project management is managing a breadth of projects in a large organization with a lot of stakeholders, this is not your case!
 - You can get away with a lot less
 - Being small has its advantages (principally agility)!
+  - Focus on the project rather than how the project sits within the wider business
+- When I was working on my business / project with the Accelerator, it took me a while to realise that a lot of the PM tasks were not necessary and I could get on with the work of producing the deliverables
+  - However, the PM practices are still useful and can help you to deliver value more effectively
+  - It's a balance between management and doing the work

 --